 New South Wales was formed in 1788 and consists of the other islands outside of mainland Australia, which includes Lord Howe Island, Norfolk Island, and more.
 However, some of these islands were separated in the 19th century although Lord Howe Island remains a part of New South Wales until today.

-In terms of climate, New South Wales feature an arid to semi-arid climate.
+In terms of climate, New South Wales features an arid to semi-arid climate.
 When you travel to New South Wales in the summer time, expect a scorching hot temperature.
 The winter can be extremely cold, too.

 The economy of New South Wales experienced a rapid boost in the 1970s along with a massive social transformation.
-Agriculture remains a large part of the state’s economy but new industries like financial services and information technology has also emerged.
+Agriculture remains a large part of the state’s economy but new industries like financial services and information technology have also emerged.
 The biggest export products from New South Wales are coal and other related products.
 Another industry that has helped boost New South Wales’ economy is tourism.
 Travel to New South Wales has generated a revenue of up to $25.1 million.
 The tourism industry has also generated about 7% employment in the country’s overall workforce.